Cellpinda-Coin/cellpinda-wallet-android/README.md

 ETH/ERC-20 transfer function is almost ready (Web3J, Infura API), but not yet implemented.

-Please refer to Trust Wallet(https://github.com/TrustWallet/trust-wallet-android-source) in order to tranfer Tokens or Ethereum.
+Please refer to [Trust Wallet](https://github.com/TrustWallet/trust-wallet-android-source) in order to tranfer Tokens or Ethereum.

-You may reach that goal via calliing sendRawTransaction at Infura API.
+You may reach that goal via calliing [sendRawTransaction API](https://infura.io/docs/ethereum/json-rpc/eth_sendRawTransaction) at Infura.io.

 If any suggestions, contact me to https://github.com/method76